temporalio/documentation/docs/concepts/workflows.md

 - Create one-to-one mappings between a Workflow Id and some other resource.
 - Execute some periodic logic.

-One of the main reasons you would not want to use a Child Workflow is the lack of a shared state with the Parent Workflow.
+**When *not* to use Child Workflows?**

+- **Lack of a shared state with the Parent Workflow Execution.**
-A Parent and Child Workflow can communicate only through asynchronous signals.
+  Parent Workflow Executions and Child Workflow Executions can communicate only through asynchronous [Signals](/docs/go/signals).
-If the executing logic has tight coupling between Workflows, it may simply be easier to use a single Workflow that can rely on a shared object's state.
+  If the executing logic is tightly coupled between Workflow Executions, it may simply be easier to use a single Workflow Definition that can rely on a shared object's state.
+- **Cost**: Child Workflows carry more event history overhead compared to Activities, and this may matter for large Temporal workloads.

+If in doubt, we recommend using Activities over Child Workflows until you see a clear need.

 ### ParentClosePolicy